maniospas/Blombly/docs/basics/builtins.md

 </pre>

-## Try until return

-Here we make a soft introduction to return signals; if errors indicate unsuccessful algorithms, return statements indicate successful conclusion of computations.
-This introduction focuses on the returning part (not on error handling), as this supports what other languages dub as continue and break statements without needing such keywords.

-To intercept return or error signals, use the `value = try{@code}` pattern.
-This is the same mechanism as the one we [next](blocks.md) use to return values from called methods and unwind error stack traces.
-By ommiting brackets when only one command is tried, we can conveniently combine the interception mechanism with other control flows like so:
+The `@result = try{@code}` pattercommand intercepts errors that indicate unsuccessful algorithms, as well as return statements that indicate successful conclusion of computations.
+Returning is the same mechanism as the one we [next](blocks.md) use to return values from functions.
+Omit brackets when only one command is tried, to combine the interception mechanism with other control flows:

 ```java
 // main.bb